 • Add to banana bread batter

 • Make flatbread by mixing ½ cup starter, ½ tsp baking soda, and salt.
-Let sit for 1 min and then cook in an oiled pan.
+Let sit for 1 min and then cook like a pancake in a buttered pan.

 Sourdough Theory:

 • The reason you are able to keep your starter at room temp without it spoiling is because you have created a hospitable environment for all the yeast to grow.
 If you forget to feed your starter for a day or two, that is ok!
-Just pick up your feeding schedule.
+Simply feed your starter again or put it in the refrigerator.

 • Make sure you do not completely tighten the lid on your starter.
-The reason you must leave your jar loosely covered is because gasses are being produced as your starter grows.
-This will create pressure inside the jar if it is tightened all the way and your jar could break.
-You want to give the gasses a bit of space to escape.
+Gasses are being produced as your starter grows, which will create pressure inside the jar if it is tightened all the way.
+You want to give the gasses a bit of space to escape so your jar doesn't break.

 • If you see a layer of dark liquid on top of your starter, don’t be alarmed!
 That is called hooch and it’s just a sign that your starter is hungry and needs to be fed.
 Simply feed your starter like normal.